mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 ## Flask

 Flask is a micro web-framework that makes it *super easy* to create our REST API.
-We can actually use Flask to serve up webpages based on templates, however since we are focused on the server, we will skip over those commands.
+Flask's usage extends to serving up webpages based on templates, however this is not in the scope of this tutorial.

-Flask is multi-threaded - so we can have multiple requests at once - and it is actually very quick and easy to get set up - one of its major selling points is that there is *little to no boilerplate code*.
+Flask is actually very quick and easy to get set up - one of its major selling points is that there is *little to no boilerplate code*.

-At its simplest, Flask routes each endpoint e.g. `/analytics` (note relative to host url) and its corresponding REST methods with a function that gets executed when a request is made to the endpoint.
+At its simplest, Flask routes each endpoint e.g. `/analytics` (note relative to host url `/`) and its corresponding REST methods with a function that gets executed when a request is made to the endpoint.
 We tag the said function with `@app.route('<endpoint>', methods=<list of REST methods>)`.

 We can then run the Flask endpoint by running the app on the given host and port.